BerensRWU/Complex_YOLO/README.md

            └── valid.txt
 ```
 # Evaluation
-To evaluate the valid split we need a function for IoU and AP.
+To evaluate the performance of the detectors on the valid split, we need a function for IoU and AP.
 For an confidence threshold of 0.5, non-maximum-supression threshold of 0.2 and a IoU threshold of 0.5 we get an average precision (AP) in the range of:

  Model - Sensor/Class | Car     |
 | ------------------- |:--------|